Is $250,000 a good salary in Mississippi?

 Common questions

-It's at roughly the 96th percentile for Mississippi after adjusting for the state's median income ($54,915).
-Nationally that's about the 91th percentile.
-Whether "good" depends on household size, debt, and metro cost of living — Census medians smooth over big within-state variation.
+- It sits at roughly the 95th percentile of Mississippi households in the state's own Census ACS 2024 income distribution (Mississippi median $59,127).
+Nationally that's about the 95th percentile.
+Whether "good" depends on household size, debt, and metro cost of living - state figures smooth over big within-state variation.

 Full data sources and formulas: /sources.